-It contains the estimated eligible costs and contributions for the action, broken down by participant and budget category.
+It contains the estimated eligible contributions for the action (unit contributions), broken down by participant and budget category.

-Annex 2 also shows the types of costs and contributions (forms of funding) to be used for each budget category.
+Annex 2 also shows the types of contributions (forms of funding)9 to be used for each budget category.

-If unit costs or contributions are used, the details on the calculation will be explained in Annex 2a.
+The details on the calculation of the unit contributions will be explained in Annex 2a.